 Fiction and Drama:

 Emphasis is placed on work that focuses on disability and pushes some limits.
-Submissions of art (including photography)
+Submissions of art, photography,

-and musicians should be accompanied by a proposed text Prospective contributers might want to pay special attention
+and music should be accompanied by a proposed text.
+Prospective contributors might want to pay special attention

-to the work of painter Betty G. Miller Submissions of artwork should be made work as jpg files and music as audio files, preferably mp3.
+to the work of painter Nancy Rourke.
+Submissions of artwork should be made to work as jpg files and music as audio files, preferably mp3.